 Columbus’s food scene started with chefs like Justin Kunz at Scarlet in 2005.
 They brought farm-to-table dining to the city.
 Then, places like Taproom and Elote & Smoke showed that innovation isn’t just for fancy restaurants.
 Now, Market at the Midwest brings together both Michelin chefs and family recipes.

-My first big moment was at Momofuku-inspired Daikichi.
-Their crispy pork belly with pickled peaches was a mix of Midwest and Asia.
-Short North BBQ Co. also surprised me with their dry-rubbed brisket, showing Columbus’s love for reinvention.
+Your first big moment hits at Momofuku-inspired Daikichi, where crispy pork belly with pickled peaches blends Midwest comfort with Asia flair.
+Then Short North BBQ Co. surprises you with its dry-rubbed brisket, a bold reminder that thrives on reinvention.

 Why Culinary Travel to Columbus, Ohio Should Be On Your Bucket List

-My first bite of smoked paprika-dusted chickpeas at a hidden Middle Eastern spot in Clintonville was amazing.
-Columbus is full of surprises like this.
-You can find mom-and-pop diners with hand-cut pork chops and farmstead cheese counters filled with local pride.
+Your first bite of smoked paprika-dusted chickpeas at a hidden Middle Eastern spot in Clintonville is unforgettable.
+Columbus keeps surprising you like that.
+One moment you’re at a mom-and-pop diner savoring hand-cut pork chops, the next you’re at a farmstead cheese counter overflowing with local pride.

 The North Market In Columbus Ohio 2023.
 North Market Is A 144-Year-Old Vibrant Public Market Made Up Of Ohio’s Best Independent Merchants, Farmers, And Makers.